In this article:

 Overview

-A "Division" effectively works as a separate entity (linked to a contact record) in the Actionstep system.
-It creates a clear separation of records – although these can be viewed as a whole given the correct permission sets.
+A division gives the ability for a sub-set of users to use the same processes, branding, email account while running individual sets of accounts.
+A division effectively works as a separate entity (linked to a contact record) in the Actionstep system.
+It creates a clear separation of records, although these can be viewed as a whole given the correct permission sets.

 Some of the properties of a division include: